HEC Science Communication Training Program participants

 She is a Professor of Monogastric Nutrition at South Dakota State University, with research focused on maternal nutrition, piglet health and development, and the use of feed technologies to improve poultry performance and nutrient use.

-Anlly Fresno is part of the HEC program team, where she helps organize and coordinate the program and works closely with students throughout their experience.
+Dr. Fresno helps organize and coordinate the HEC program and works closely with students throughout their experience.

 She supports the development of program activities, collaborates with speakers and partners, and helps create an environment where students can build confidence in communicating their science beyond academia.